eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 - Also break from the recv-send loop after each client disconnects.
 :::

-Now,let us verify our modified code.Follow the same procedure in Experiment 1.
+Now, let us verify our modified code.
+Follow the same procedure in Experiment 1.
 We can observe the following:
 1. The server is not closed even after terminating the first client.
-2. Now,client #2 gets connected to the server.
+2. Now, client #2 gets connected to the server.

-Now,you can try connecting a new client after disconnecting the existing client.
+Now, you can try connecting a new client after disconnecting the existing client.
 This can be repeated any number of times.
 So now the server is an iterative server.
 In the next stage we will make a concurrent server.

 ### Experiment #3